Inside Chris Evans' Private Romance With Alba Baptista - E! Online

 "Very content," he added.
 "I can't think of another word."

 Nor did he go into detail.
-But the proud Bostonian has been pretty frank about his desire to get married and be a dad one day, a role he's been rehearsing for since adopting Dodger in 2015.
+But the proud Bostonian has been pretty frank about his desire to be a dad one day, a role he's been rehearsing for since adopting Dodger in 2015.

 "I would love to have kids," he told E!.
 "But having a dog is certainly a good litmus test of how you handle responsibility."